-I thank the Administration for proposing an annual budget of \$5.54 million for our consumer services.
-(Sub.
-H.B.
+I thank the Administration for proposing an annual budget of \$5.54 million for consumer protection.
+(H.B.
 166, Lines 44829 to 44833.)
 We use the budget to represent and educate Ohio's residential utility consumers.
 And, as I have said to legislators over time, I want the Agency to be helpful to you and your constituents on utility consumer issues.
 I have been, and will continue to be, committed to delivering value for Ohioans with our budget.

-The Ohio General Assembly created the Agency in 1976, to represent Ohio's residential consumers on issues related to their utility services.
-Those consumer issues include the price and quality of utility services.
+The Ohio General Assembly created the Agency in 1976, to represent Ohio's residential consumers on issues related to the price and quality of their utility services.